How to Prep Your Body for a Photo Shoot

 So, all of that covers the depletion of both glycogen and water—I look leaner but not as big.
 The goal, of course, is to have the best of both worlds.
 And THAT is what the carb up does.

-These difference might seem small, but I assure you, that’s not the case.
+These differences might seem small, but I assure you, that’s not the case.
 I’ve been through the photo process many times, some with a deplete/load and some without.
 And let me tell you from experience, the camera notices everything, and every little bit helps.

 Again, I want to walk you through a day in the life here, so let’s talk about the shoot I was prepping for, which was scheduled on a Friday at 1PM.
 As a result, final preparations begin on Thursday.